Ryan-UGA/Capstone-Custom-Chatbot/README.md

 ### Microsoft Software Involved
 This web application serves as an interface hosting a LLM (Large Language Model) that utilizes RAG or [Retrieval Augmented Generation](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview?tabs=docs).
 [The Azure OpenAI service](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) used the gpt-4o model and references an Azure Search Index storing normalized data from a variety of sources.

 The picture below diagrams the software involved.
-This repository currently has the webapp, Azure OpenAI gpt-4o model, Azure AI Search Index, and Azure CosmosDB (for chat history), but feel free to look at the Microsoft repository named [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT) for more information and potentialy software to include.
+The Python involved the data processing pipelines in the get_data_create_azure_index directory explained later.
+The sample-app-aoai-chatGPT directory currently has the webapp, Azure OpenAI gpt-4o model, Azure AI Search Index, and Azure CosmosDB (for chat history), but feel free to look at the Microsoft repository named [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT) for more information and potential software to include.

 ![image](https://github.com/user-attachments/assets/54764883-d5ef-4bad-8ea8-c3c255b088da)

 ## Project Phases
 ![image](https://github.com/user-attachments/assets/95d544c2-ed0d-4cee-8eab-41635c6c6597)

-We did not have time to tune the LLM (by adjusting environment variables found in the Microsoft repo), but everything else was completed within a few months.
+We did not have time to tune the LLM (by adjusting environment variables like temperature found in the Microsoft repo), but everything else was completed within a few months.

 ## Directories
 ### get_data_create_azure_index (original code)